 On a daily wear basis, the Interval Short can work pretty especially if you’re wearing them for travel or out and about to run errands.
-The pockets in this short are deep enough to hold your phone and wallet securely and they have a simplistic look to them that gives them a more casual appearance and feel.
+The pockets in these shorts are deep enough to hold your phone and wallet securely and they have a simplistic look to them that gives them a more casual appearance and feel.

 Ten Thousand Interval Short Sizing

 The Ten Thousand Interval Short comes in three different inseam options including 5″, 7″, and 9″.
 Personally, I typically go with the 7″ inseam as that’s usually a good length for most training activities.

 Plus, they’re not so high to where you get a ton of rub from barbell knurling.
 Below, I wanted to provide you with my dimensions and visual of how the Interval Short fits on me.

 In the graphic below, I’m wearing a Medium 7″ Interval Short with Liner.
 The medium definitely fits the best per my dimensions and I can technically get away with wearing a large, but I find that the waistband can be a little loose at times.

 - Hip (circumference around butt): 40″